KodiPickerProject/PickerProject/README.md

 # Quick Picker

-Quick Picker is a addon for [Kodi](https://github.com/xbmc) that allows users to have their entertainment picked for them.
+Quick Picker is an addon for [Kodi](https://github.com/xbmc) that allows users to have their entertainment picked for them.